jackkfan0305/ezstudy/README.md

-# 📚 EZStudy - PDF Quiz Generator
+# 📚 EZStudy - AI Study Bot

-**EZStudy** is a Streamlit-based web application that allows users to upload PDF documents and generate interactive multiple-choice quizzes from their content.
+**EZStudy** is a Streamlit-based web application that allows users to upload PDF documents and generate interactive quizzes from their content.
 The application leverages AI to extract meaningful information from PDFs and automatically creates quiz questions to help users reinforce their knowledge.

 ---